eneroh/mpv-yt-watch/README.md

 ### Known Issues ###
 - Certain symbols specifically, [] $ cause the result variable to not work correctly, breaking communication with mpv and erroring out overall
 - If you use this script excessively on the same video (during testing specifically), your ip does get logged as a bot for an hour or two, during this time you are unable to watch videos.
 Sign in apparently fixes this, haven't tried this but not particularly a hassle.
-VPN fixes this issue.
+VPN is a workaround.